Chalupa: Puebla

 In Puebla, chalupa refers to a dish made with small, flat tortillas which are served soft, rather than concave, crisp masa shells.
 In other parts of Mexico, this dish is referred to as "chalupa poblana".

 Hidalgo

-In Hidalgo, chalupas are normally made with flat fried corn tortillas, and on top is added green chili sauce, potato purée, white cheese, pulled chicken, lettuce and raddish.
+In Hidalgo, chalupas are normally made with flat fried corn tortillas, and on top is added green chili sauce, potato purée, white cheese, pulled chicken, lettuce and radish.

 United States

 The widespread popularity of chalupas across Mexico has also influenced Mexican-style restaurant fare in the neighboring United States.
 Among notable examples in the US are fast-food versions, which, unlike its Mexican namesake, are fried tortilla shells topped with multiple ingredients.
 A thicker tortilla shell and multiple toppings have more in common with Navajo frybread and the use of frybread as the basis for a taco than the traditional savory chalupa found in Mexico.
-Del Taco in Rancho Cucamonga has been credited with bringing the chalupa to the United States in the early 1980s.
+Del Taco in Rancho Cucamonga, California has been credited with bringing the chalupa to the United States in the early 1980s.
 Chalupas were first introduced to the national menu at Taco Bell in 1999.